Rehab (Amy Winehouse song): Critical reception

-"Rehab" received universal acclaim from music critics.
+"Rehab" received widespread acclaim from music critics.
 Rolling Stone characterised it as a "Motown-style winner with a banging beat and a lovesick bad girl testifying like Etta James."
 People magazine called the track "instantly memorable."
-Billboard remarked that Winehouse's vocals on the song were "Shirley Bassey-meets-Ella Fitzgerald" and called the track "a better buzz than a double-gin martini."
+Billboard remarked that Winehouse's vocals on the song were "Shirley Bassey-meets-Ella Fitzgerald", calling the track "a better buzz than a double-gin martini."
 British trade paper Music Week called the song a "classy treat", praising Ronson's production and noting that the track's "overall effect is one of adroit skill with great hooks".

 "Rehab" ranked number 7 on Rolling Stone's list of the 100 Best Songs of 2007 and number 194 on the same magazine's updated list of The 500 Greatest Songs of All Time.
 This song also placed at number 92 on MTV Asia's list of Top 100 Hits of 2007.
 Time magazine named "Rehab" at number one on their 10 Best Songs of 2007.
 Writer Josh Tyrangiel praised Winehouse for her confidence, opining, "What she is is mouthy, funny, sultry, and quite possibly crazy" and, "It's impossible not to be seduced by her originality.
 Combine it with production by Mark Ronson that references four decades worth of soul music without once ripping it off, and you've got the best song of 2007."
 Entertainment Weekly put it on its end-of-the-decade, "best-of" list, saying, "Soon she'd be making headlines for all the wrong reasons.
 But back in 2007, we were all saying yes, yes, yes to the British belter's one-of-a-kind voice."
 In 2011, NME placed it at number 8 on its list "150 Best Tracks of the Past 15 Years."

 The song won the Ivor Novello Award for Best Contemporary Song for songwriting on 24 May 2007.
 In July 2007, the track won the Popjustice £20 Music Prize, which recognises the best British pop singles over the past year.
 In doing so, Winehouse became the third act to win the award, after Girls Aloud and Rachel Stevens.
 The single was voted as the best song of 2007 at The Village Voice's annual Pazz & Jop.
 On 10 February 2008, "Rehab" won three Grammy Awards: Record of the Year, Song of the Year and Best Female Pop Vocal Performance.